joshbegley/nyt-latest/previous.md

 `Nottingham Forest are close to agreeing a fee with Arsenal for the transfer of Eddie Nketiah, while talks also progress on personal terms.`\
 https://nytimes.com/athletic/5710347/2024/08/21/eddie-nketiah-nottingham-forest-transfer-arsenal/

-**Video Shows Aftermath of Bus Crash in Iran That Killed Dozens**\
+**Video Shows the Aftermath of a Bus Crash in Iran that Killed Dozens**\
-`Shia Muslim pilgrims from Pakistan were traveling to the Iraqi city of Karbala for a religious festival when their vehicle overturned in Iran, killing at least 28 of those onboard.
-At least 23 other passengers were wounded, 14 of them critically.`\
+`The wreckage of the vehicle that overturned in Iran, killing at least 28 pilgrims from Pakistan, in footage broadcast on an Iranian TV channel.`\
 https://nytimes.com/video/world/middleeast/100000009646446/video-shows-aftermath-of-bus-crash-in-iran-that-killed-dozens.html

 **Cutdown day preview: Will Vikings part with Lewis Cine?
 Will any undrafted players stick?**\